 TransCanada's facilities are subject to federal, state, provincial, and local environmental statutes and regulations governing environmental protection, including, but not limited to, air emissions and GHG emissions, water quality, wastewater discharges and waste management.
 Such laws and regulations generally require facilities to obtain or comply with a wide variety of environmental registrations, licences, permits and other approvals and requirements.
 Failure to comply with these laws and regulations may result in the assessment of administrative, civil or criminal penalties, the imposition of remedial requirements and/or the issuance of orders respecting future operations.
-We have implemented inspection and audit programs designed to keep all of our facilities in compliance with environmental requirements.
+We have implemented audit and inspection programs designed to ensure our facilities remain in compliance with environmental requirements.